robinozer/portfolio4/README.md

 These led to this problem statement: How do I develop a restaurant booking system that provides the functionality above to a user?

 The problem statement was then used to map out the features I would need.
 I then created user stories corresponding to these features.
 GitHub (specifically a custom user story template, issues and digital KanBan board) was used as an agile tool for creating and managing user stories, assigning them labels and tracking their progress throughout development.
-The board also helped with breaking down the project into sprints, keeping feature development organized (as each feature had to be created, tested and validated before the next one was created).
-Each sprint had an estimated time it would take to develop it, further helping keep the project systematic and organized in terms of time.
+The board also helped with breaking down the project into sprints, keeping feature development organized (as each feature had to be created, tested and validated before moving on to the next one).
+Each sprint had an estimated time and estimated amount of work it would take to develop it, further helping to keep the project systematic and organized in terms of time.

 -   As a site admin I can create, view, edit and delete bookings so that I can manage my restaurant
 -   As a site admin I can accept bookings so that I can choose which bookings to take